JazzMaster/LazGFX/README.md

 ### Render-Targets

-Default 2D target is OpenGL via freeGLUT
+Default 2D target is OpenGL -via freeGLUT

 MAY also use as a fallback(slow):

         Framebuffer(No X11)
         WinAPI (needs a rewrite) / libX11 (primitives)

-Default 3D target is OpenGL via freeGLUT
+Default 3D target is OpenGL -via freeGLUT

-GL only allows for software Fallback(slow) -using the CPU only.
+        Mesa is OpenGL software Fallback(slow) -using the CPU.

 ### EXTERNAL LIBS warning: